jaredible/CS4280-P4/README.txt

 Description:
 Compiles an fs21 source file into an assembly (asm) binary in the same directory as the source

-Tests:
+Testing:
- - Test-files exists in the directory "test-files"
+Exist in the directory "test-files"
- - There are several good and bad test-files

 Installation:
 make